KSrivastawa/KSrivastawa/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Hey there 👋

-I’m Ketan Srivastawa, a JAVA Backend developer, creative coder and self-proclaimed designer who specializes in front-end and Back-end development.
+A JAVA backend developer, creative coder and self-proclaimed designer who specializes in front-end and Back-end development.
 I'm a self-starter and work well independently, but I'm also skilled at working in teams.

 Interests: